opensearch-project/documentation-website/_benchmark/commands/execute-test.md

 ## Options

 Use the following options to customize the `execute-test` command for your use case.
-Options in this section are categorized by their use-case.
+Options in this section are categorized by their use case.

 ## General settings